Sorein88/google-cybersecurity-portfolio/AI-projects/README.md

 This directory showcases my practical work at the intersection of **Artificial Intelligence** and **Digital Defense**.
 I focus on using Machine Learning to scale threat detection and automate security audits.

+### **🔍 My Approach to AI in Security**
+*While these projects involve significant coding and model building, my primary focus is not AI Engineering.
+Instead, I use these projects to gain a **deep, structural understanding of AI mechanics**.
+As a Security Professional, I believe you cannot defend what you don't understand.
+My goal is to leverage this technical knowledge for **better threat detection, risk assessment, and smarter SOC operations**.*

 ---

 ## **📂 Featured AI Projects**